-The Company applies the simplified approach in measuring ECL which uses a lifetime expected loss allowance for all trade receivables and other receivables.
+The Company applies the simplified approach in measuring ECL which uses a lifetime expected loss allowance for all receivables.

-To measure the ECL for trade receivables, the Company uses a provision matrix which is based on days past due for groupings of various customer segments that have similar loss patterns.
+To measure the ECL for receivables, the Company uses a provision matrix which is based on days past due for groupings of various customer segments that have similar loss patterns.
 The provision matrix is based on the Company's historical observed default rates.
 The management intends to regularly calibrate (i.e., on an annual basis) the matrix to consider the historical credit loss experience with forward looking information.